Musicology Distinguished Lecture Series: Prof. Sonia Seeman, University of Texas-Austin

 “Reconsidering ‘Labor’ - Theorizing Music as Affective Work: Case Studies from the German Bach and the Turkish Roman Sesler families”

 - Friday January 11 5:00pm

-This talk performs an effort-centered analysis of the Bach family’s musical activities in 17th - 18thh century Western Europe and of the Sesler family, a Roman professional musician kin group from 1920s – 2010s in Serres, Greece and Turkey.
-The purpose of these two case studies is to suggest a theorization of affective work based on nuancing the categories of musical effort according to local concepts and evaluations.
+To illustrate the power of a theory of affective musical work, I offer two seemingly quite different case studies.
+An effort-centered analysis of the Bach family’s musical activities in 17th - 18th century Western Europe illuminates significant economic and social changes that in turn shaped individual musical subjectivities, as their musical output shaped society and economic treatment of musicians.
+The second case study examines various strategies over time of the Sesler family, a Roman professional musician kin group from 1920s – 2010s in Serres, Greece and Turkey.
+The purpose of these case studies is not to provide definitive insights into each of these areas, but rather to suggest a theorization of affective work based on nuancing the categories of musical effort according to local concepts and evaluations.
 Such theoretical considerations would be applicable to and productive for divergent musical genres, time periods and places.

 Free - no tickets required